 However, the explanation that Paul is only contrasting the new and the old covenant is completely impoverished as we have already seen.
 Rather if Paul is alluding to the old and new covenants he is only mixing it in with his main subject material.
 The last section we will look at backs this up again:

-1 Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage.
-2 Indeed I, Paul, say to you that if you become circumcised, Christ will profit you nothing.
-3 And I testify again to every man who becomes circumcised that he is a debtor to keep the whole law.
-4 You have become estranged from Christ, you who attempt to be justified by law; you have fallen from grace.
-5 For we through the Spirit eagerly wait for the hope of righteousness by faith.
-6 For in Christ Jesus neither circumcision nor uncircumcision avails anything, but faith working through love.
+1 For freedom Christ has set us free.
+Stand firm, therefore, and do not submit again to a yoke of slavery.
+2 Listen!
+I, Paul, am telling you that if you let yourselves be circumcised, Christ will be of no benefit to you.
+3 Once again I testify to every man who lets himself be circumcised that he is obliged to obey the entire law.
+4 You who want to be justified by the law have cut yourselves off from Christ; you have fallen away from grace.
+5 For through the Spirit, by faith, we eagerly wait for the hope of righteousness.
+6 For in Christ Jesus neither circumcision nor uncircumcision counts for anything; the only thing that counts is faith working through love.
+(Gal 5:1-6)

 The prevailing belief of the Judaisms in Paul’s day was that only Jews had a place in the world-to-come since God had made the covenant of blessing with Israel and no other nation.